Are Poodles Smart

 Poodles are generally not aggressive toward other dogs or animals.
 They are peaceful and accepting of other dogs as long as they are properly socialized.
 Proper training will take time and patience.

 Generally, poodles behave well with cats.
 Growing up with a cat will probably result in your Poodle believing the cat deserves the same respect as other family members.
 Also, the cat may be the trouble maker and not the dog!

 Most poodles can be left alone for several hours once they are adults.
 Younger dogs can not hold their business for as long, so you may use training pads or a crate for them if you don’t want to clean up doggy messes in the living room.

-No dog really likes being left alone.
-Toy poodles are probably more prone to separation anxiety than the bigger poodles.
+No dog likes being left alone.
+Toy poodles are probably more prone to separation anxiety than bigger poodles.
 The toys tend to become more dependent on their owners and may have “accidents” in the house when they are left alone too long.

 Where Do Poodles Come From

 The Poodle’s exact origin is still debated, with some claiming it came from a German Waterdog and others suggesting it came from the French Barbet, a water dog.
 They are frequently called “French Poodles,” so they must come from France, right?
 Well, maybe not.
 They may not have started in France.
 Would you believe they began as duck hunters in Germany!
 Not so fast, the French may argue.

 The Poodle’s hunting instinct has primarily been bred out of the dog, but they still can hunt, track, and retrieve from the water.